MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/databinding.md

 ms.date: 03/14/2017
 ---

-# Data binding and key-value coding
+# Data binding and key-value coding in Xamarin.Mac

 _This article covers using key-value coding and key-value observing to allow for data binding to UI elements in Xcode's Interface Builder._